arifperdana/arifperdana.github.io/_pages/publications.md

 * Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 The Synergy Between Financial Technologies and Financial Inclusion: What We Know and Where We Should Be Heading?
 In preparation for journal submission.

 * Vivekanand, T. S, Bharathi.
 S.V.K., **Perdana, A.**, Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
 In preparation for journal submission

-* Liew, A., O'Leary, D., **Perdana, A**., Wang, T. 2021 International Conference of the Journal of Information Systems Panel Discussion on Digital Transformation in Accounting and Auditing.
-In preparation for journal submission

 * **Perdana, A.**, Jutasompakorn, P., & Sprenkamp, K. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
 In preparation for journal submission.